PeoplePlusAI/New-Working-Group/README.md

 # New-Working-Group
 Empty structure for kickstarting a P+ai Working Group.
-To be duplicated by new working groups
+To be used to spawn new working groups